What Is Generation X?

 Generation X is the demographic cohort that succeeds Baby Boomers and constitutes people born between the mid-1960s to late-1970s.

-The number of Gen-Xers is lesser than Baby Boomers and Millenials, with both groups sabotaging their market presence; hence they are also called the ‘Forgotten Generation.’
+The number of Gen Xers is lesser than Baby Boomers and Millennials, with both groups sabotaging their market presence; hence they are also called the ‘Forgotten Generation.’
+But that label is increasingly misleading.
+In 2026, Generation X is quietly the most economically powerful generation alive, sitting at peak earning years while controlling household finances that extend across multiple generations.

-Who Belong To Gen X & Why Does It Matter?
+Who Belongs To Gen X & Why Does It Matter?

-According to Beresford Research, Gen-Xers are people born between 1965 and 1980.
-They follow the Baby Boomers and are typically the offspring of the older boomers or the silent generation.
-They succeed the baby boomers, hence known as ‘Baby Busters’ and ‘Post-Boomers.’
+According to Beresford Research, Gen Xers are people born between 1965 and 1980.
+They follow the Baby Boomers and are typically the offspring of the older Boomers or the Silent Generation.
+They succeed the Baby Boomers, hence known as ‘Baby Busters’ and ‘Post-Boomers.’
+As of 2026, Gen Xers are between 46 and 61 years old.

 Therefore, with its financial independence, liberal lifestyle choices, and decision-making powers, Gen X establishes a strong presence in the market.